Great Bend Millers: History

 The Great Bend Millers switched leagues in 1912 and won a second consecutive championship.
 Great Bend became members of the six–team Class D level Central Kansas League in 1912.
-The Millers ended the 1912 season with a 54–36 record to place 1st in the standings, as Affie Wilson returned as manager.
-Great Bend finished 2.0 games ahead of the 2nd place Manhattan Giants.
+The Millers ended the 1912 season with a 54–36 record to place first in the standings, as Affie Wilson returned as manager.
+Great Bend finished 2.0 games ahead of the second place Manhattan Giants.
 The Central Kansas League permanently folded following the 1912 season.

 In 1913, the Great Bend Millers won their third consecutive championship.
 Great Bend continued play and joined the six–team Class D level Kansas State League.
-The Manhattan Giants and Junction City Soldiers folded from the league mid–season.
-The Millers ended the 1913 season in 1st place with a 53–36 record, again winning a championship under returning manager Affie Wilson.
-Great Bend finished 1.5 games ahead of the 2nd place Clay Center Cubs.
+The Manhattan Giants and Junction City Soldiers folded from the league mid season.
+The Millers ended the 1913 season in first place with a 53–36 record, again winning a championship under returning manager Affie Wilson.
+Great Bend finished 1.5 games ahead of the second place Clay Center Cubs.
 Millers' pitcher Elmer Brown had 18 wins to lead the league.

 The Great Bend Millers finished last and permanently folded after the 1914 season, after relocating in the final week of play.
 The Kansas State League reduced teams and played as a four–team league in its final season in 1914.
-Great Bend placed 4th under Affie Wilson, with a record of 35–54.
+Great Bend placed fourth under Affie Wilson, with a record of 35–54.
 On August 10, 1914, the franchise moved to Minneapolis, Kansas for last three games of season as the Kansas State League permanently folded following the season.

-Affie Wilson, who managed Great Bend for four seasons, was by noted by researchers to have deep roots in Kansas baseball and great skill in developing young baseball players.
-Wilson was reportedly greatly respected by both home and visiting players and fans.
+Affie Wilson, who managed Great Bend for four seasons, was by noted by researchers to have deep roots in Kansas baseball.
+Wilson was said to have had great skill in developing young baseball players and was reportedly greatly respected by both home and visiting players and fans.
 After managing the Great Bend Millers to their third consecutive championship in 1913, Affie Wilson was given a diamond ring by local boosters.

 Great Bend, Kansas was without minor league play until 2016, when the Great Bend Boom played as members of the Independent level Pecos League.

 The ballparks

 In 1905, the Great Bend Millers played home games at the Fairgrounds.
 The Fairgrounds were located on the East side of Great Bend, Kansas.
-Today, the Barton County Fair is still held at the fairgrounds, located at 1800 12th Street, Great Bend, Kansas.
+Today, the Barton County Fair is still held at the fairgrounds, located at 1800 12th Street in Great Bend, Kansas.

 The Great Bend Millers' home minor league ballpark from 1909 to 1914 was League Park.
 The ballpark was also known as East Side Park, Athletic Park and Sportsman's Park.
-The ballpark was located at Frey Street & Lakin Street, Great Bend, Kansas.
+The ballpark was located at Frey Street & Lakin Street in Great Bend, Kansas.
+Today, the site is residential.